wexi/amforth-shadow/doc/source/TG/recipes/I2C-Detect.rst

 (PCF 8574) and two EEPROMs (a 24c64 and a ST 4128 BWP).

-The missing addresses are excluded since they are not valid I2C 7bit device addresses.
+The missing addresses are excluded since they are not valid I2C 7-bit device addresses.
 They are not probed as well.

-A similiar command exists on Linux platforms.
+A similar command exists on Linux platforms.

 .. seealso:: :ref:`TWI`, :ref:`I2C Generic`